vert-x3/vertx-web-site/src/site/blog/posts/2017-03-16-vertx-lang-scala.md

 }
 ```

-1. _VerticelTesting_ is a base class for your tests included with the quickstart-project.
-It's a small helper that takes care of deploying/undeploying the Verticle to be tested and manages a Vert.x-instance.
-It additionally extends link:http://www.scalatest.org/user_guide/async_testing[AsyncFlatSpec] so we can use Futures as test-return-types.
+1. _VerticleTesting_ is a base class for your tests included with the quickstart-project.
+It's a small helper that takes care of deploying/un-deploying the Verticle to be tested and manages a Vert.x-instance.
+It additionally extends [AsyncFlatSpec](http://www.scalatest.org/user_guide/async_testing) so we can use Futures as test-return-types.
 2. Isn't it nice and readable?
 3. The promise is required as the whole test will run async
 4. We use the vertx-instance provided by _VerticleTesting_ to create a Netty-based HttpClient.
 We instruct the client to call the specified URL and to succeed the _Promise_ with the returned body.